Carchemish: House of Astiruwa

 The House of Astiruwa was the last known dynasty of rulers of Carchemish, and king Astiruwa (ca 848-790 BC) was the founder of this dynasty.
 Then came kings Yariri, Kamani, and Sastura.

 King Yariri started to reign after 790 BC.
 He was a great scholar, and left extensive records of his time.

 Carchemish was conquered by Sargon II in 717 BC in the reign of King Pisiri, the last ruler of the House of Astiruwa.

 Battle of Carchemish

 In the summer of 605 BC, the Battle of Carchemish was fought there by the Babylonian army of Nebuchadnezzar II and that of Pharaoh Necho II of Egypt and the remnants of the Assyrian army (Jer.
 46:2).
 The aim of Necho's campaign was to contain the Westward advance of the Babylonian Empire and cut off its trade route across the Euphrates.
 However, the Egyptians were defeated by the unexpected attack of the Babylonians and were eventually expelled from Syria.

+In 2013, the joint Turkish-Italian excavation team announced the discovery of a large inscribed limestone stele featuring a depiction of Nebuchadnezzar's face, as well as a cuneiform inscription with his name and titles.
+This may provide further details about Nebuchadnezzar's activities in Carchemish.

 After a brief Neo-Babylonian occupation, the Turco-Italian excavations found evidence for three phases of Achaemenid occupation, a significant reconstruction in Hellenistic times, a monumental phase from the Late Roman period, an Early Byzantine and three Abbasid phases before the final abandonment of the site until the early 1900s.